NextronSystems/gimphash/README.md

 Feedback
 --------

 This specification and the related code are a draft.
-Please use the "issues"
+Please use the [Discussions](https://github.com/NextronSystems/gimphash/discussions) section for comments or feedback.

 Step 2 IV
 =========